 Current local treatments such as surgery and radiation therapy work well for most basal and squamous cell skin cancers.
 Still, even some small cancers can be hard to treat if they’re in certain areas.
 Newer forms of non-surgical treatment such as new topical drugs, photodynamic therapy, and laser surgery may help reduce scarring and other possible side effects of treatment.
 The best way to use these treatments is now being studied.

 Most basal and squamous cell skin cancers are found and treated at an early stage, when they are likely to be cured, but some can spread to other parts of the body.
 These cancers can often be hard to treat with current therapies such as radiation and chemotherapy.

 Several studies are testing newer targeted drugs for advanced squamous cell cancers.
 Cells from these cancers often have too much of a protein called EGFR on their surfaces, which may help them grow.
 Drugs that target this protein, such as erlotinib (Tarceva), gefitinib (Iressa), and cetuximab (Erbitux) are now being tested in clinical trials.
 A drug that targets different cell proteins, known as dasatinib (Sprycel), is also being studied for advanced skin cancers.

 It’s very rare for basal cell cancers to reach an advanced stage, but when they do, these cancers can be hard to treat.
-Vismodegib, a drug that targets the hedgehog signaling pathway in cells, may help some people (see “Targeted therapy for basal and squamous cell skin cancers”).
+Vismodegib and sonidegib, drugs that target the hedgehog signaling pathway in cells, may help some people (see “Targeted therapy for basal and squamous cell skin cancers”).
 Other drugs that target this pathway are now being studied as well.

 Last Medical Review: 04/02/2015